bredelings/BayesianEstimatorSelfing/README.md

 The script `Generic.hs` is a template can be modified if you wish to adjust the priors.

-2. If you want to use a FastPhase of Phase2-formatted input file, you can use the `Generic2.hs` template:
+2. If you want to use a FastPhase or Phase2-formatted input file, you can use the `Generic2.hs` template:

 ```